DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-02-26-changing-how-schools-are-manually-added.md

 ![Screenshot of the buttons on the schools landing page to add one or mutiple schools](add-multiple-schools-button.png)

-We added the ability to find a school that is on Get Information About Schools (GIAS) using a unique reference number (URN).
+We added the ability to find schools that is on Get Information About Schools (GIAS) using unique reference numbers (URNs).
 You can enter a maximum of 50 URNs.

 ![Screenshot of a search box for finding up to 50 schools by URN](add-multiple-schools-search.png)